great-expectations/great_expectations/docs/how_to_guides/validation/how_to_run_a_checkpoint_in_airflow.rst

 - :ref:`Created a checkpoint for that Expectation Suite and a data asset <how_to_guides__validation__how_to_create_a_new_checkpoint>`
 - Created an Airflow DAG file

 Using checkpoints is the most straightforward way to trigger a validation run from within Airflow.
-The following section describe two alternative approaches to accomplishing this.
+The following sections describe two alternative approaches to accomplishing this.

 Running a checkpoint with a BashOperator
 ----------